-- A formal agreement, such as a Memorandum of Understanding (MOU), must exist or be in negotiation between the DoD Component and the foreign government, specifying the need for information exchange between the DoD Component and the foreign government. - The DoD Component PKI Point of Contact (POC) must submit a formal request in a digitally signed email to the DoD PKI ECA Liaison Officer, asking permission to perform identity proofing in support of the issuance of ECA certificates.
-This request must include the following: - A statement of the requirement to exchange information, - Information about the agreement(s) that exist, and - A statement that the DoD Component will follow the procedures outlined in Appendix C of the ECA CP for performing identity proofing. - The DoD PKI ECA Liaison Officer will decide whether or not to approve the request. - The DoD Component must maintain a list of DoD employees who are authorized to perform identity proofing for each foreign government with which that Component exchanges information.
+- A formal agreement, such as a Memorandum of Understanding (MOU), must exist or be in negotiation between the DoD Component and the foreign government, specifying the need for information exchange between the DoD Component and the foreign government. - The DoD Component PKI POC must submit a formal request in a digitally signed email to the DoD PKI ECA Liaison Officer, asking permission to perform identity proofing in support of the issuance of ECA certificates.
+This request must include the following: - · A statement of the requirement to exchange information, - Information about the agreement(s) that exist, and - A statement that the DoD Component will follow the procedures outlined in Section 11 of the ECA CP for performing identity proofing. - The DoD PKI ECA Liaison Officer will decide whether or not to approve the request. - The DoD Component must maintain a list of DoD employees who are authorized to perform identity proofing for each foreign government with which that Component exchanges information.
 It is the responsibility of the DoD Component to keep this list current.
-Each authorized DoD employee must: - Be a U.S. citizen, - Have a SECRET or higher clearance granted by the U.S., - Have a Common Access Card (CAC) containing an identity certificate issued by the DoD PKI, - Be authorized to perform identity proofing for a specified set of countries, and - Review the procedures in 0 Section C.2.2 for performing identity proofing of non-U.S. Citizens and submit a digitally signed statement to the DoD PKI ECA Liaison Officer, acknowledging the DoD employee's roles and responsibilities.
-[NOTE: Ability to recognize passports in the country must be one of the enumerated responsibilities.] - The DoD PKI ECA Liaison Officer will maintain a list of approved DoD Components and the list of authorized employees for each Component. - A recognized country representative of each foreign government must provide a list in an authenticated manner to the DoD Component entity of all individual citizens of that country who need to obtain ECA certificates to participate in the information exchange.
-This list must include an assertion from the country representative that each of these individuals are citizens of such representative's country.
-The DoD Component may vet the list.
+Each authorized DoD employee must: - Be a U.S. citizen, - Have a SECRET or higher clearance granted by the U.S., - Have a Common Access Card (CAC) containing an identity certificate issued by the DoD PKI, - Be authorized to perform identity proofing for a specified set of countries, and - Review the procedures in Section 11.2.2 for performing identity proofing of non-U.S. Citizens and submit a digitally signed statement to the DoD PKI ECA Liaison Officer, acknowledging the DoD employee's roles and responsibilities.
+[NOTE: Ability to recognize passports in the country must be one of the enumerated responsibilities.] - The DoD PKI ECA Liaison Officer will maintain a list of approved DoD Components and the list of authorized employees for each Component.